mills32/TSConf-Sample/README.md

 You need to convert your images to tga 256 colours, and then use tga2ts to create resources for the spg container.
 Tga2ts needs a file called "levels.map" to work.
 All tiles, graphics and sprites on screen, will share the same 256 colours palette.
-This palette has to be arranged in 16 palettes, (16 colours each), because Tsconf uses the 256 colours with limitations:
+This palette has to be arranged in 16 palettes, (16 colours each), because TSConf uses the 256 colours with limitations:

 	-GFX layer can use the whole 256 colours, but I prefer to use only 16, because I saw garbage on screen when using all layers.

 	-Tile map layers use one 16 colours palette per tile (8x8 pixels each).
 Every tile can use a different palette, but only 4 consecutive palettes can be used for one layer.

 	-Sprites can use one 16 colours palette per sprite, (even if they are 64x64).
 You can select any of the 16 palettes for the sprites

 SPG
 ---